mmuller88/mmblog/content/smart-home/index.md

 I made some amazing times with the following Smart Home gadgets:

-Smart Bulbs Teckin: That are smart bulbs with integrated wifi.
+**Smart Bulbs Teckin**: That are smart bulbs with integrated wifi.
 You can easily replace your existing ones with them.

-Smart Sockets Teckin: Pretty nice power sockets which you can plug between your electrical device and the socket in your wall to remote control it.
+**Smart Sockets Teckin**: Pretty nice power sockets which you can plug between your electrical device and the socket in your wall to remote control it.
 It works with your wifi as well.

-Smart Garage Door: A cool garage engine extension.
+**Smart Garage Door**: A cool garage engine extension.
 It enhances your existing garage engine to be remote controllable via wifi.

-Thermostats: Very nice little gadget to time schedule your heaters.
+**Thermostats**: Very nice little gadget to time schedule your heaters.
 Those I tested didn't had wifi or bluetooth connection.

 Further done I have links to those gadgets if you would like to try them out yourself.
 My highest priorities were to save costs like electricity or gas in the long run and increase the living quality from me and my wife.